ACLS suspected stroke algorithm: Managing acute ischemic stroke

 Pre-hospital interventions by EMS will focus on supporting ABCs and giving oxygen if indicated, performing a prehospital stroke assessment using an approved tool such as the Cincinnati Stroke Scale, checking glucose, establishing time of symptom onset (or last seen normal), triaging to a stroke center, and alerting the hospital to activate the stroke team.

-Within 10 minutes of ED arrival perform immediate general assessment within 10 minutes of patient arrival to the ED and stabilize ABCs if necessary.
+Within 10 minutes of ED arrival, perform an immediate general assessment and stabilize the ABCs if necessary.
 Provide oxygen therapy if hypoxic.
 Obtain IV access and perform laboratory assessments.

 If the CT scan shows hemorrhage, consult a neurologist or neurosurgeon and consider a transfer.
 Begin stroke or hemorrhage pathway.
 Admit to a stroke unit or intensive care.